vmware-clarity/ng-clarity/docs/CONTRIBUTING_DEVELOPMENT.md

 steps.

 1. Have [NodeJS](https://nodejs.org) installed
+2. Run `npm install -g npm@^7.5.6` (Need to update npm to ^7.5.6 for Angular 12 and NPM workspaces)
-2. In the root project directory run, `npm install`
+3. In the root project directory run, `npm install`
-3. Run `npm build` to build entire project (this may take several minutes)
+4. Run `npm build` to build entire project (this may take several minutes)
-4. Startup the demo project: `npm start`
+5. Startup the demo project: `npm start`
-5. To run tests and other project-specific commands see our project [Build Guide](/docs/BUILD.md)
+6. To run tests and other project-specific commands see our project [Build Guide](/docs/BUILD.md)

 ### Public API Changes